 Research Group Members

-Led by Professor James Clark, the Green Chemistry Centre of Excellence has a long established reputation for working closely with industry and fostering interdisciplinary research through close collaboration with chemical engineering and other disciplines.
+Led by Professor James Clark (Director) and Dr Avtar Matharu (Deputy Director), the Green Chemistry Centre of Excellence has a long established reputation for working closely with industry and fostering interdisciplinary research through close collaboration with chemical engineering and other disciplines.

 The research areas of the Centre cover a broad spectrum of subjects and involve both fundamental and applied research.
 We concentrate on developing new applications and providing practical solutions for existing industrial processes.
 This involves improvement of the processes both in terms of their environmental performance and efficiency through the application of catalysis, alternative solvents and reagents, and novel reactor technologies.